+In Figure S3.2 (left panel) we plot coefficients from a dynamic specification.
+A visual inspection indicates a noticeable increase in relative wages of women academics compared to men academics in the years following the transparency shocks.
+However, the estimated coefficients also indicate that the relative wages of women academics have been slightly higher in the three years preceding the shock in comparison with the baseline time of more than five years.
+These differences, though not statistically significant, could indicate some anticipation of the transparency by organizational designers, or simply a sustained interest in reducing the gap.
+Key organizational decision makers were most likely aware of the past and upcoming website launches across the country and could have acted to reduce inequity and inequality in a pre-emptive manner.
+Indeed, expecting public scrutiny associated with more transparent inequitable wages (12) would have made anticipatory changes in the direction of the treatment effects likely.
+Consistent with this assertion, we observe that the anticipatory trend is less pronounced if we exclude the four states that experienced the latest transparency shocks, and analyze only the four states with early shocks: California, New York, Texas, and West Virginia (Figure S3.2, right panel).
+This suggests that our estimates of the average treatment effects on the treated presented in Table 1 are likely conservative compared to results we would obtain if these wage transparency events were fully unexpected.

 Another approach to exploring the influence of pay transparency on the gender pay gap is to simply visualize how the precision with which pay is predicted by observables changes post pay transparency for men and women.
 To generate this visualization, we plot how wage transparency affects the distribution of residuals from our market wage regressions.
 For each academic, we predict yearly “fair” market wages based on their institutional affiliation, academic domain affiliation, academic tenure and productivity outcomes (see also section on Mechanisms below for a more detailed discussion of the ‘fair’ wage estimation).
 Our models explain about 84% of variance in wages.
-Figure 2 shows kernel density plots of these residuals from market wage regression for female and male academics prior and posterior to transparency shocks.
+Figure 1 shows kernel density plots of these residuals from market wage regressions for female and male academics prior and posterior to transparency shocks.
 Actual, observed wages below this estimated wage, are considered inequitable underpayment, while observed wages above this estimated wage are considered inequitable overpayment.
 The pattern in the data is quite clear.
 Prior to transparency shocks, women are significantly more likely to be underpaid (compared to estimated market wage) than are men.
 This can be seen from a larger mass of the distribution of residuals to the left of the estimated market wage.
 Women are also less likely to be overpaid (compared to estimated market wage).
 Indeed, the overall distribution of residuals from market wage is shifted to the left and narrower for women, compared with men.
 Following the pay transparency shocks, the two distributional plots become substantially more aligned.
 Although women are still more likely to be underpaid and less likely to be overpaid than men, these differences become smaller posterior to the transparency shocks.
 These results echo our earlier estimates indicating that although eased access to wage information had a positive causal effect on closing the gender pay gap, some unexplained differences continue to be present in our data (25).

------ Insert Figure 2 about here -----
+----- Insert Figure 1 about here -----